The Country Music Guild of Australasia started in 1968 and is the longest running country music club in Australia.

 Members $5 – Visitors $10 (effective July 30, 2016).
 Membership is $20 per person (effective June 1, 2019).

-Here’s another brand new video, recorded live at the Country Music Guild at the Pascoe Vale RSL on May 20, 2016.
+Mick Hamilton with The Dalton Gang and Dave Moore recorded live at the Country Music Guild at the Pascoe Vale RSL, Melbourne, Australia on December 20, 2024.

 Classic country